aeramos/RuneScape-Discord-Chat-Sync/README.md

 It is officially hosted on [GitHub](https://github.com/aeramos/RuneScape-Discord-Chat-Sync).

+### HOW TO USE
+1. Download the repository.
+This can be done by downloading the `.zip`, but I recommend using git so that you may easily receive updates.

+2. Configure the bot.
+    * Personalize the entries in `config.json.example`.

+    * Rename `config.json.example` to `config.json`.

+3. Run the bot.
+    * Navigate to the project directory.

+    * In the terminal, run `npm install` to install all of the necessary node packages.
+When you want to update the packages, run `npm update` instead.

+    * In the terminal, run `node main.js` to start the bot using your configuration.

 ### FAQ
 * Since the bot is licensed under the
 [GNU AGPL-3.0+](https://www.gnu.org/licenses/agpl-3.0.html), do I have to